ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-29-break-my-own-heart.md

 <br/><br/>

 For you, I'll break my own heart if I have to.
-It'll still be worth it.
+And it'll still be worth it.

 <footer>— **Randell Tuazon** <div class="text-sm mt-1">*Notes While Daydreaming*</div></footer>